 Talk to Someone or Make an Appointment

-We have a strong focus on treating malignant pleural mesothelioma.
+At the Swedish Cancer Institute, we have a strong focus on treating malignant pleural mesothelioma.
 Our experienced specialists work together as a team to develop the best treatment plan for each of our patients.

 The treatment plan will vary from patient to patient.
-Given our broad experience with mesothelioma and the treatment options, we have choices that can be offered to patients to personalize treatment depending on the tumor and patient.
-One form of treatment that patients may receive (and is the best chance for cure) is the trimodality approach incorporating chemotherapy, surgery and radiation (in variable order).
+Given our broad experience with mesothelioma and the treatment options, we have choices that can be offered to patients to personalize treatment, depending on the tumor and patient.
+One form of treatment that patients may receive (and is the best chance for cure) is the trimodality approach, incorporating chemotherapy, surgery and radiation (in variable order).